82 W. Main Street Northborough, MA 01532

 Is fluoride safe for my child?

 When used appropriately, fluoride is generally safe for children.
-It is one of the key components to helping with the prevention of childhood tooth decay.
+It can help prevent childhood tooth decay.
 Fluoride helps strengthen teeth and prevent cavities.

 How do I teach my child to brush and floss properly?

 The best way to teach your child how to take care of their teeth is to lead by example.
-First, demonstrate the proper techniques on how to brush and floss.
+First, show them the proper techniques on how to brush and floss.
 Then, help your child go through the motions.

 What can I do if my child is anxious about dental visits?

-The best way to handle your child’s anxiety is to introduce them to going to the dentist at an early age and then be consistent with their appointments.
+The best way to handle your child’s anxiety is to introduce them to going to the dentist at an early age and then take them to their appointments.
 They will become familiar with the dental office environment, which will help ease anxiety.

-Another way to help with anxiety is to discuss the dentist in a positive manner.
+Another way to help is to discuss the dentist positively.
 Read books or watch movies about the dentist.
-You can even bring a comfort item with you to the appointment to help keep them calm.
+You can even bring your child’s favorite blanket or toy to the appointment to help keep them calm.

-Book an Appointment for Pediatric Dentistry in Northborough, MA
+Book an Appointment for Family Dentistry in Northborough, MA

 If you are looking for pediatric dental care, you can trust Dr. Robert Gauthier to treat your children.
-Contact Apex Dental for an appointment by calling (508) 506-1691.
+Contact Apex Dental for an appointment at (508) 506-1691.
 You can also schedule a dental consultation with Dr. Gauthier online.